jakub530/Flashcards-back/README.md

 ### Session

-Represents a learning session belonging to particular user.
+Represents a learning session belonging to a particular user.
 It can hold multiple sets.
-During Session creation SessionItem is created for each card in sets selected in the session.
+During Session creation, SessionItem is created for each card in sets selected in the session.

-The most important property of the session is state, since it holds all information needed to progress learning session.
-State is changed by simple endpoint, which takes a single argument - whether or not flashcard has been answered correctly.
+The most important property of the session is its state since it holds all information needed for the progress learning session.
+The state is changed by a simple endpoint, which takes a single argument - whether or not the flashcard has been answered correctly.

 #### Properties